-As with Repugnant Equality and the levelling down objection, there are two possible answers here.
-One can bite the-in our minds just imaginary-bullet and accept a defeasible egalitarian reason to add equal people with negative welfare.
-Or, in extending Positive Egalitarianism to negative welfare levels, one can assign neutral value to equal relationships of negative welfare.
-In such case, it wouldn't follow that adding people with negative welfare to a population would make such population in one respect better.
-We prefer the first option since we are not persuaded by the levelling down objection and since we find it hard to motivate the second option.47
+As with repugnant equality and the levelling down objection, there are two possible answers here.
+One can bite the - in our view just imaginary - bullet and accept a defeasible egalitarian reason to add equal people with negative welfare.
+Or, in extending positive egalitarianism to negative welfare levels, one can assign neutral value to equal relationships of negative welfare.
+In such cases, it wouldn't follow that adding people with negative welfare to a population would make such a population in one respect better.
+We prefer the first option since we are not persuaded by the levelling down objection and since we find it hard to motivate the second option.53